You’ve Seen Enough Battles. Let Our VA Disability Attorneys Fight for You

 If you have been denied VA benefits, you are allowed to appeal some or all of the decision.

-A Notice of Disagreement is sent to the VA, and a Decision Review Officer reviews all evidence related to your appeal.
+There are different forms that must be filed depending on the date on your denial.
+For claims decided before February 19, 2019, a Notice of Disagreement must be sent to the VA within a year of the Rating Decision date, and a Decision Review Officer reviews all evidence related to your appeal.
 The Decision Review Officer will either approve your disability application or will determine there is not enough evidence to grant your appeal.
 In this case, you can continue your appeal to the Board of Veterans’ Appeals.

 It can be extremely helpful to have solid legal assistance to help with such an appeal.
 We encourage you to speak to our VA disability attorneys about your claim.
-We can help you file a Notice of Disagreement, file your appeal and represent you in all proceedings after that.
+We can help you file a Notice of Disagreement or one of the new types of appeal, file your appeal and represent you in all proceedings after that.

 Why Choose Our VA Disability Law Firm

-Our VA disability lawyers helps veterans and their families recover the VA service connected compensation they deserve after a claim denial.
+Our VA disability lawyers help veterans and their families recover the VA service-connected compensation they deserve after a claim denial.
 No matter where you are in the United States, Tucker Law Group can help you win your case.

 The VA does not make benefit recovery easy.
-Our VA disability lawyers have extensive experience in this particular area of law.
-Because we handle many other types of disability claims, we have unique experience that many attorneys or non-attorney representatives do not have.
+Our VA disability lawyers have extensive experience fighting VA for veterans.
+Because we handle many other types of disability claims, we also have the unique experience that many attorneys or non-attorney representatives do not have.
 We are also able to handle other types of claims for you.
 This makes our firm the top choice for navigating the government benefits systems.